 In today’s world of real-time technology, growing remote workforces and 24/7 accessibility, boundaries between work and play have never been blurrier.
-Shutting down to take a work vacation can seem like a luxury to finance and accounting professionals.
-However, wearing scuba gear at your office desk isn’t the same as taking time off.
+Shutting down to take a work vacation can seem like a luxury.
+However, just in case you're wondering, wearing scuba gear at your office desk isn’t the same as taking time off.

 1. Plan ahead to take a work vacation